Champion for Success, LLC. a Non-profit Formed with a Mission

 Upholding our mission to provide sustainable mentoring, empowerment, training, education, and events that facilitate the creation and expansion of healthy life skills and experiences that result in thriving careers, healthy life choices, and community engagement.

-Champion for Success founder, Mary Lyn Hammer, has been mentoring college students through her company, Champion College Services, for over 28 years.
+Champion for Success founder, Mary Lyn Hammer, has been mentoring college students through Champion’s Companies for over 28 years.
 Ms. Hammer’s personal goal was to take knowledge to young adults to help them make good decisions before entering college and to provide support in the transition from training and education into the workforce.

 Champion for Success has been in development for several years and will grow to feature numerous training options for community participation that include mentorship training, life skills, and practical skills that lead to personal, work and financial success.
 Soon we will formally seek experts to volunteer time in their specific area of expertise and knowledge.